Police Surround Ecuadorian Embassy In London Amid Rumors Of Julian Assange’s Imminent Arrest

 The Daily Mail reported Friday that police had surrounded the embassy and were “waiting to pounce,” though there was no official indication of whether Assange was facing arrest.
 The WikiLeaks founder has been holed up in the embassy since 2012, seeking asylum there to avoid extradition to Sweden on rape charges.

-The official WikiLeaks Twitter account seemed to fuel much of the rumors with a tweet on Friday that there was an increase police presence outside the embassy.
+The official WikiLeaks Twitter account seemed to fuel much of the rumors with a tweet on Friday that there was an increased police presence outside the embassy.

 “A build up of plain clothes ear-piece wearing operatives around the Ecuador embassy in London in the last two days has been sighted by Julian Assange’s lawyers,” the tweet noted.
 “There are normally 2-4 plainclothes British operatives present.
 The reason for the increase is not publicly known.”